 The Authority has a number of strategies for managing interest rate risk.
 The Annual Treasury Management Strategy draws together the Authority's prudential and treasury indicators and its expected treasury operations, including an expectation of interest rate movements.
 From this strategy a treasury indicator is set which provides maximum limits for fixed and variable interest rate exposures.
-The Treasurer will monitor markets and forecast interest rates within the year to adjust exposures appropriately.
+Markets and forecast interest rates are monitored during the year to adjust exposures appropriately.
 For instance during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns.